ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/arrays.md

 > **Tip** CFML only supports of two three dimensional arrays, so you can easily represent x, y and z axis.

+## Common Methods

+The best way to learn about using arrays is to check out the available [member functions](https://cfdocs.org/member)  and [array functions](https://cfdocs.org/array-functions).